The academy for Valencian that the PP opened and now Vox would like to close

 3 min

 A striking element of the AVL is that one of its promoters was the PP itself, which now questions it.
 The project was inherited by former president Eduardo Zaplana from his predecessor, the socialist Joan Lerma.
 The also former minister took on the initiative with three objectives.
-The first, to weaken his partner in government, the uncomfortable secessionists of Unió Valenciana, who generated numerous linguistic controversies that overshadowed the executive's actions.
-The second, to win over the regionalists' voters and thus achieve an absolute majority.
-And the last, to appease his boss, former Spanish president José María Aznar, who aspired to gain the confidence of Convergència i Unió by deactivating – now we know only momentarily – anti-Catalanism.
+The first, to weaken his partner in government, the uncomfortable secessionists of Unió Valenciana, who generated numerous linguistic controversies that overshadowed the executive's action.
+The second, to win over the voters of the regionalists and, thus, achieve an absolute majority.
+And the last, to appease his boss, former Spanish president José María Aznar, who aspired to gain the trust of Convergència i Unió by deactivating – now we know only momentarily – anti-Catalanism.

-AVL Operation: the Valencians' linguistic pact Operation AVL: the linguistic pact of the Valencians" (Vincle Editorial, 2021), which is the only study on the entity's trajectory.
-The also lecturer grants the organism a key role to the point of stating that until 2006, when the institution was incorporated into the Statute of Autonomy, "the Transition" was not culminated in the Valencian Country.
+AVL Operation: the Valencians' linguistic pact Operació AVL: el pacte lingüístic dels valencians (Vincle Editorial, 2021), which is the only study on the entity's trajectory.
+The also lecturer grants the body a key role to the point of stating that until 2006, when the institution was incorporated into the Statute of Autonomy, "the Transition" in the Valencian Country was not "completed."

 Promoting its use, the great pending challenge

-After the philological debates, the AVL has been able to address the challenges of the future.
-The simplest thing has been to normalize relations with the Institut d'Estudis Catalans (IEC).
-This milestone was achieved in 2020 when, along with the University of the Balearic Islands, the three institutions signed a collaboration protocol to create a unitary language model that is respectful of geographical variation.
-"At the beginning, the Institute wanted submission," complains Castillo, who emphasizes that the arrival of Teresa Cabré to the presidency of the IEC (2021) "facilitated" the understanding.
+Having overcome the philological debates, the AVL has been able to address the challenges of the future.
+The easiest was to normalize relations with the Institut d'Estudis Catalans (IEC).
+This milestone was reached in 2020 when, together with the University of the Balearic Islands, the three institutions signed a collaboration protocol to create a unitary language model that is respectful of geographical variation.
+"In the beginning, the Institute wanted submission," complains Castillo, who emphasizes that the arrival of Teresa Cabré to the presidency of the IEC (2021) "facilitated" the understanding.

-The task of promoting the use of the language, which has been pending since 2001, when the Pact for Valencian was signed, is expected to be much more difficult.
+The task of promoting the use of the language, which has been pending since 2001, when the Pact for Valencian was signed, is foreseen as much more difficult.
 The agreement included two tasks: the creation of the AVL and the promotion of Catalan.
 As is well known, the first objective has been achieved, but the second has remained a dead letter.
-This is demonstrated, for example, by the fact that in 25 years no government, neither progressive nor conservative, has approved a linguistic requirement for access to administration, or that the linguistic immersion model – which was not applied throughout the territory – was repealed.
-In summary, a lot of work to do that, now, is also in the hands of the PP and Vox.
+This is demonstrated, for example, by the fact that in 25 years no government, neither progressive nor conservative, has approved a linguistic requirement for access to the administration or that the language immersion model – which was not applied throughout the territory – was repealed.
+In summary, a lot of work to do which, now, is also in the hands of the PP and Vox.

 stats